lenamhuynh/highschool-projects/README.md

 Built using Arduino, electrical components such as motors, LEDs, resistors, buzzers, and reused materials.

 ## Simon Memory Game
-Planned and built a two-player version of the classic Simon Memory Game Each player will receive the same LEDs pattern, and they need to push the buttons accordingly.
-A player wins if their opponent fails to memorize the pattern, but here's the catch: that player also needs to finish that level correctly, or else both players lose.
-The game has 4 LEDs, and at Level 1, it will only flash once.
-The game advances to the next level if both players manage to finish their turn, and each new level will add one more flash to the pattern (Level 2 will have 2 flashes, Level 3 will have 3 flashes and so on).
+A two-player version of the classic Simon Memory Game **How it works:**
+- Both players see the same LED pattern and must repeat it using the buttons
+- Level 1 starts with a single flash, and each new level will add one more flash to the pattern
+- Both players will need to complete a level correctly to advance
+- A player wins if their opponent fails to repeat the pattern - but if only that player manages to do so, because if they cannot, both player fails
+- Each LED has a distinct sound that plays when the player presses the button, and different songs will be played depends on the results of the game.
 See the project at `/SimonMemoryGame.ino`